FDA-Approved Weight Loss Drugs: Can They Help You?

 How Does Qsymia Work?

 Qsymia is a combination of two drugs, phentermine and extended-released topiramate.
-Phentermine acts to suppress the appetite, and topiramate is an anti-seizure medicine, but in this case it is used because it may help people feel full.
+Phentermine acts to suppress the appetite, and topiramate (normally used as an anti-seizure medicine), is used because it may help people feel full.

-- or those who are overweight (BMI of at least 27) and also have at least one weight-related condition, such as type 2 diabetes, high blood pressure, or high cholesterol.
+- Those who are overweight (BMI of at least 27 kg/m2) and also have at least one weight-related condition, such as type 2 diabetes, high blood pressure, or high cholesterol.

 Important Facts About Qsymia